In Mani Ratnam’s Kaatru Veliyidai (Breezy Expanse), the breeze(hero) is wild and still tries to make us fall in love with his story.

 On a whole, the only disturbing thing in Kaatru Veliyidai is its leading man.
 Not Karthi, but the character Varun (VC).
 Selfish, arrogant, sexist, abusive, reckless..
 Can you imagine all these adjectives for a single character in a film that too for the leading man?
 How can you look through these and still feel for his love story?
 We are used to love stories in which the man and woman are mostly good people, well-behaved (Not the stalking ones).
 Though there are countless commercial films where the hero does anything with the heroine and still covers it up as comedy mostly, the conflicts in real intense love stories arise because of external factors in some cases and difference of opinion between the pair.
 But what if one of them himself/herself is not at all likeable?

 I know it’s stupid for me to rate a film directed by Mani Ratnam, the man because of whom I fell in love with movies and keep falling for his magic.
-But I think, sometimes it’s ok to be stupid.
+But, here you go.

 I’m going with 3 and half stars.